BaselHorany/ProgressStatusBar/README.md

 Another way to show progress.
 A progress View over the system StatusBar.

 <p align="left">
-The first form is suitable for showing tat the activity is being loaded like fetching data from server, meanwhile the second form is better for real proccess.
+The first form is suitable for showing tat the activity is being loaded like fetching data from server, meanwhile the second form is better for real proccess and the thierd is for waitting.
 </p>

 <p align="center">